pstaender/silverstripe-redis-cache/README.md

 ## Requirements

-SilverStripe 4.0.0. or above
+  * SilverStripe 4.0.0 or higher
-PHP 5.6 or above
+  * PHP 5.6 or higher
-Redis
+  * Redis

 ## Pre-install